ajeet-ujjwal/K8S/README.md

 # K8S

-This is a kubernetes project which includes following:
+This is a kubernetes project which includes following components:
 - configmap
 - secret
 - 2 deployments - mongo-deployment, webapp-deployment